can only males access MANN uP services?

 - Demonstrate accountability and candour.

-In practical terms, this will involve in the provision of any MANN uP programme the establishment of a series of protocols and boundaries (normally contained within the programme contract signed by both the client(s) and the MANN uP Representative).
+In practical terms, this will involve in the provision of any MANN uP programme the establishment of a series of protocols and boundaries (normally contained within the programme service agreement signed by both the client(s) and the MANN uP Representative).

-Some key aspects that will be covered as part of the programme contract to ensure professional conduct with appropriate boundaries is established and a client can give informed consent to participate will be:
+Some key aspects that will be covered as part of the programme service agreement to ensure professional conduct with appropriate boundaries is established and a client can give informed consent to participate will be:

 - Details of programme costs, payment, cancellation and ending processes.